UrbanAnalyst/superblock/README.md

 extreme cases (the 90% line), and when almost all parks are full.
 Nevertheless, most parking spaces are indeed completely full most nights of the week, suggesting the some people must experience these extremes most days.
-An additional function estimates the total distances driven by everybody while filling all parking spaces.
+An additional function generates a more useful “overview” statistic by estimating the total distances driven by everybody while filling all parking spaces, assuming that 70% of parking spaces are initially full.
+This is equivalent to assuming that 30% of residents use their cars on a daily basis, with results for other initial proportions readily seen from the graph below.

 ``` r
 d <- sb_parking_km_per_empty (osmdat)